 Most of the households we support though our social centre are headed by terminally ill parents or by grandparents.

 Psychosocial support is important for children from such fragile backgrounds.
 We seek to empower these children through different initiatives such as camps where children can meet other children with similar backgrounds.
 At these camps, the children receive emotional support as well as education on issues such as HIV/AIDS and alcohol, which could become a threat to their healthy development.
 Parents and caregivers are supported in acquiring income generating skills, and in Tlokweng, families are provided with vegetable gardens that not only allow them to grow their own food but also to harvest produce to sell at the market.

-Since 1986, children with no one to care for them can find a loving home in one of 16 SOS families in Tlokweng.
+Care in families: Since 1986, children with no one to care for them can find a loving home in an SOS family in Tlokweng.
+Some of these families live in houses that are integrated in the community.
 Together with siblings they grow up under the care and love of an SOS mother who is supported by social workers.
 In an SOS family, the children all have access to schooling.
 They go on to higher education or vocational training according to the individual development plan for each child.

-When the children are ready for it, they enter the SOS Youth Programme, usually when they become adolescents.
-Here they typically live in shared accommodation with other young people from SOS families under the guidance of a qualified counsellor.
-This way, the young people learn to become independent in a supportive environment while finishing their education or vocational training.
+Support for young people: When the children are ready for it, they enter the SOS Youth Programme, usually when they become adolescents.
+Young people learn to become independent in a supportive environment while finishing their education or vocational training.